 a.
 Changes in principle-based reserving assumptions are often the result of updating assumptions and other factors required by the existing reserving methodology.
 Reserve changes resulting from the application of principle-based reserving methodology including, but not limited to, updating assumptions based on reporting entity, industry or other experience, and having the reported reserve transition between net premium reserve, deterministic reserve or stochastic reserve, as required under existing guidance, shall not be considered a change in valuation basis.
 These types of changes also include, but are not limited to, periodic updates in Valuation Manual tables, such as industry valuation basic tables, asset spread tables and default cost tables.

 b.
 A change in valuation basis for principle-based reserves shall include cases where the required reserve methodology has changed or the insurer makes a voluntary decision to choose one allowable reserving method over another.
 These types of changes include, but are not limited to, new standardized mortality tables such as Commissioners Standard Ordinary tables and regulatory changes in methodology.
+Voluntary decisions to choose one allowable reserving methodology over another, which require commissioner approval under the Valuation Manual shall be reported as a change in valuation basis.

 38. Consistent with SSAP No. 3, any increase (strengthening) or decrease (destrengthening) in actuarial reserves resulting from such a change in valuation basis shall be recorded directly to surplus (under changes to surplus in the change in valuation basis annual statement line) rather than as a part of the reserve change recognized in the summary of operations.